yodaxtah/TexturePatch/README.md

 ### `diff`

-As a patch creator, one can ensure it matches exactly by running the following command, which will print `(min, max)` ~~_only if there is a difference_~~.
+A patch creator can ensure their patches will apply well matches exactly by running the following command, which will print `(min, max)` ~~_only if there is a difference_~~.
 The following command compares the modified and patched images, which will (should!) have 0 difference, and thus will not print anything.

 ```console
 python main.py diff ./demo/crate-brown-wood-modified.png ./demo/crate-brown-wood-patched.png # may only prints if there is a difference!
 ```

 Adding a third path will always generate a difference image, in which white represents little change, blue represents luminance decrease and red represents luminance increase.
 Since this is a view on 3 channels, all channels (R, G, B) had been added up for comparison.
-The following command will additionally create a difference image at [./demo/crate-brown-wood-patch-{firstname}-{secondname}.png](./demo/crate-brown-wood-difference-modified-patched-crate-brown-wood-modified-crate-brown-wood-patched.png).
+The following command will additionally create a difference image [crate-brown-wood-patch-{firstname}-{secondname}.png](./demo/crate-brown-wood-difference-modified-patched-crate-brown-wood-modified-crate-brown-wood-patched.png).
 The naming behavior will change in the future.

 ```console
 python main.py diff ./demo/crate-brown-wood-modified.png ./demo/crate-brown-wood-patched.png ./demo/crate-brown-wood-difference-modified-patched.png